About

 Your Trademark Application Was Just Published for Opposition.
 Now What?

 When your trademark application is published in the USPTO Official Gazette, a 30-day window opens for third parties to oppose your registration.
-Here is what publication means, who is watching, and what to do if someone files.
+A post on what publication means, who is watching, and what to do if someone files.

 December 22, 2025